actor-framework/actor-framework.github.io/_posts/2014-11-04-we-have-moved-our-developer-blog.md

 ---
 layout: post
-title:  "We have moved our developer blog!"
+title:  "We have moved our Developer Blog!"
 tags:   Blog
 ---